Experience and Judgment

 Experience and Judgment is an album by vocalist and pianist Andy Bey recorded in 1973 and released on the Atlantic label.

 Reception

-AllMusic awarded the album 4 stars, with its review by Rob Theakson stating: "It's soul soothing music that's been played with great reverence by the rare soul and funk community for years and rightly so, as Bey captures the essence of the soul world brilliantly, and fuses it into something that is uniquely his own".
+AllMusic awarded the album 4 stars, with its review by Rob Theakston stating: "It's soul soothing music that's been played with great reverence by the rare soul and funk community for years and rightly so, as Bey captures the essence of the soul world brilliantly, and fuses it into something that is uniquely his own".

 Track listing

 Information based on the album's liner notes.
 All compositions by Andy Bey except as indicated.